dcavanau/cp4ba-rapid-deployment/cp4ba-22-0-1-IF3/01createIBMCloudAccount.md

 4. Optional: Complete your profile for your own account if needed

-5. Optional: In case you plan to run the Infrastructure under another account, swicht to that account
+5. Optional: In case you plan to run the Infrastructure under another account, switch to that account

    ![Select Account](images/selectAccount.jpg "Select Account")